Great Spirit: Gitche Manitou

-Contemporary religious significance
+Native American Church

 The contemporary belief in the great spirit is generally associated with the Native American Church.
 The doctrine regarding the great spirit within this modern tradition is quite varied and generally takes on Christian ideas of a monotheistic God alongside animistic conceptions.
 The number of adherents to these contemporary beliefs in the great spirit are unknown, but it is likely they number over a quarter million people.